iarunsaragadam/isobox/API.md

 # Isobox API Documentation

-Isobox is a secure code execution REST API that allows you to execute arbitrary code in isolated Docker containers with comprehensive resource limits and timeout protection.
+Isobox is a secure code execution REST API that allows you to execute arbitrary code in isolated Docker containers with comprehensive resource limits, timeout protection, and test case functionality.
 This document provides comprehensive API documentation.

 ## Base URL